sashaweiss/dotfiles/README.md

 ...and you should be good to go!

-*Note*: when installing for the WSL, because of file-system interop issues and linking, the VSCode configs do not link automatically.
-Use `bin/wsl/sync_vscode` to keep them in sync manually, whenever they change.
+*Note*: when installing for the WSL, because of file-system interop issues and linking, the VSCode configs + VSVimrc do not link automatically.
+Use `bin/wsl/sync_vs[code|vimrc]` to keep them in sync manually, whenever they change.

 ## Installing peripherals